#50: Italy, July – November 2002

 While all this was going on, both Zack and I got mysterious ailments.
 I had seven insect bites with huge allergic reactions and went to the pharmacy to get a soothing cream.
 The pharmacist took one look and said, “You’ve got to see a doctor.”
 A couple prescriptions, and I was soon functioning again.
 But I still have the remnants of bumps, and if they’re irritated, they still itch!
 Zack came down with a mystery cough, and we went to the vet when it didn’t clear up on its own.
 Good thing, because the poor dog had inflammation of both trachea and bronchial tubes, probably brought on by our unusual weather, blowing dust and pollen.
 Meds have helped him, too, so now we’re both in the final stages of recuperation.

 In the midst of all this hullabaloo, everyone around here decided it was time to harvest olives, even if it was six weeks earlier than normal.
 The unusual weather — very hot in June, rain in July and August, had confused the trees, and the olives were turning a ripe black before our eyes.
-I called Graziano to alert him that we’d flies on teh windowsstart harvesting the following week.
+I called Graziano to alert him that we’d start harvesting the following week.
 He arrived literally at the crack of dawn, and we hauled nets and big plastic boxes down to the grove and started picking.
 Just like all our neighbors, we discovered that the weather had also caused another unusual phenomenon.
 The plague of flies that had gathered on every surface had also laid their eggs on every olive, so they’d been attacked by larvae.
 In a way this isn’t too harmful, because when the olives are processed, the oil rises to the top of the water, and the larva fall to the bottom.
 But it does cut down on the quantity and quality of the oil.

 G&I stopped at 1:30 for a quick lunch and a strategy session.
 We were getting little potential oil from a great deal of work.
 I still have six liters of oil from last year, when G and his brother harvested for us, because I was incapacitated and R was working on professional stuff.
 And we also had a “milk can” nearly full of oil from three years ago, about 30 liters.
 We took a look at the oldest oil and found that, because it had been kept sealed inside the outbuilding in a cool, dark place, it was literally good as new.
 I decided on the spot to stop harvesting and to give all the olives to Graziano, if he wanted them.
 He refused at first.
 I explained he’d be doing me a favor, because our local mill had closed, and I had no idea where to take them.
 He agreed to the new plan if I’d pay him half of what he’d earned that day.
 So a bargain was struck with G getting all the income from our harvest.